plone/training/docs/mastering-plone/code.md

     "keywords": ""
 ---

-# Using the code for the training
+# The code for the training

 You can get the complete code for this training from GitHub.
 - The backend add-on [ploneconf.site](https://github.com/collective/ploneconf.site)